lsantos/fake_sinatra/README.markdown

-This is my fork of the fake sinatra screencast code.
+This is my fork of the fake sinatra screen cast code.
 =====================================================

 * I just forked it to practise more ruby meta-programming and rack.
 If you like what you see or have some comments, just let me know.